kaur-rav23/FoodCafeSite/README.md

-GoFood is like a website that can be used for a cafe or a food shop for users to order online.
-Its a MERN Stack based project
-Displayed all the items available category wise
-User can choose based on different sizes and options available Implemented Add To Cart functionality
-Users can check their previous orders and also their profiles They need to register first and then login for adding items to cart and ordering
+GoFood is a MERN stack-based website for cafes and food shops, allowing users to order online.
+It categorizes items, offers size and option selections, and includes Add to Cart functionality.
+Users must register and log in to add items to the cart and place orders.
+Additionally, users can view their order history and manage their profiles.